100+ Application Areas in Human Behavior Research

 - Research on meditation: Investigate the effects of meditation on cognitive states and emotional well-being.

-- Traditional psychological testing: Add biometric modalities to traditional psychological testing procedures (surveys, behavioral observation) to dive deeper into emotional and cognitive behavior.
+- Traditional psychological testing: Add biosensors to traditional psychological testing procedures to dive deeper into emotional and cognitive behavior.

 - Parent-infant interaction assessment: Assess the emotional and physiological states of babies and their parents during play.